 - The environmental condition under which calibration was carried out

-- NABL logo on certificate showing scope of laboratory & accreditation certificate issue number
+- NABL logo on certificate showing the scope of laboratory & accreditation certificate issue number.

 Retention Period of Calibration Record :